 In the normal course of business, we enter into various contractual obligations that require future cash payments.
-Our future cash payments associated with our contractual obligations at December 31, 2018 are summarized below.
+Our future cash payments associated with our contractual obligations at December 31, 2019 are summarized below.

-(\$ in millions) Payments Due by Period Total 2019 2020 - 2021 2022 - 2023 2024 and Thereafter Deposits (1)(2) \$ 64,068 \$ 47,133 \$ 11,943 \$ 3,639 \$ 1,353 Securitized financings (3) 14,911 4,070 9,196 1,645 Senior unsecured notes (4) 11,045 2,400 3,465 1,073 4,107 Operating leases 268 42 81 73 72 Purchase obligations (5) 607 262 240 71 34 Total contractual obligations (6)(7) \$ 90,899 \$ 53,907 \$ 24,925 \$ 6,501 \$ 5,566
+Payments Due by Period (\$ in millions) Total 2020 2021 - 2022 2023 - 2024 2025 and hereafter Deposits (1)(2) \$ 65,188 \$ 52,218 \$ 8,972 \$ 3,638 \$ 360 Securitized borrowings (3) 10,799 2,886 7,196 717 Senior unsecured notes (3) 11,145 1,825 3,550 2,269 3,501 Operating leases 270 49 80 68 73 Purchase obligations (4) 652 270 278 79 25 Total contractual obligations (5)(6) \$ 88,054 \$ 57,248 \$ 20,076 \$ 6,771 \$ 3,959

-- (1) Savings accounts (including money market accounts), brokered network deposits sweeps, and non-interest-bearing deposits are assumed for purposes of this table to be due in 2019 because they may be withdrawn at any time without payment of any penalty. - (2) Deposits do not include interest payments because the amount and timing of these payments cannot be reasonably estimated as certain deposits have early withdrawal rights and also the option to roll interest payments into the balance.
-The average interest rate on our interest-bearing deposits for the year ended December 31, 2018 was 2.0%.
+- (1) Savings accounts (including money market accounts), brokered network deposits sweeps, and non-interest-bearing deposits are assumed for purposes of this table to be due in 2020 because they may be withdrawn at any time without payment of any penalty. - (2) Deposits do not include interest payments because the amount and timing of these payments cannot be reasonably estimated as certain deposits have early withdrawal rights and also the option to roll interest payments into the balance.
+The average interest rate on our interest-bearing deposits for the year ended December 31, 2019 was 2.4%.
 See Note 7.
-Deposits to our consolidated financial statements. - (3) These amounts shown exclude interest on floating rate securitized borrowings.
-The weighted average interest rate at December 31, 2018 was 2.78%.
+Deposits to our consolidated financial statements. - (3) Amounts shown exclude interest on floating rate borrowings.
 See Note 8.
-Borrowings to our consolidated financial statements. - (4) The amounts shown exclude interest for the floating rate senior unsecured debt as payments of interest on these senior unsecured notes are based on floating rates. - (5) Purchase obligations at December 31, 2018 reflect the minimum purchase obligation under legally binding contracts with contract terms that are both fixed and determinable.
-These amounts exclude obligations for goods and services that already have been incurred and are reflected on our Consolidated Statement of Financial Position - (6) The table above does not include estimated payments of liabilities associated with uncertain income tax positions.
+Borrowings to our consolidated financial statements for additional information, including weighted average interest rates at December 31, 2019. - (4) Purchase obligations at December 31, 2019 reflect the minimum purchase obligation under legally binding contracts with contract terms that are both fixed and determinable.
+These amounts exclude obligations for goods and services that already have been incurred and are reflected on our Consolidated Statement of Financial Position. - (5) The table above does not include estimated payments of liabilities associated with uncertain income tax positions.
 The inherent complexity and uncertainty around the timing and amount of future outflows for uncertain tax positions do not permit a reasonably reliable estimate of payments, if any, to be made in connection with these liabilities.
-At December 31, 2018, we had unrecognized tax benefits of \$251 million, excluding related interest and penalties.
+At December 31, 2019, we had unrecognized tax benefits of \$255 million, excluding related interest and penalties.
 See Note 14.
-Income Taxes to the consolidated financial statements. - (7) The table above excludes our reimbursement obligations to GE for certain retiree benefits obligations of \$176 million at December 31, 2018.
+Income Taxes to the consolidated financial statements. - (6) The table above excludes our reimbursement obligations to GE for certain retiree benefits obligations of \$210 million at December 31, 2019.
 See Note 11.
 Employee Benefit Plans to the consolidated financial statements for additional information.